riyagupta0701/Podcast-Energy-Experiment/README.md

 ### Speed setting
 Speed is set via `audio.playbackRate = N` on the HTML5 audio element directly — equivalent to using the UI speed button and works reliably across all configurations.
-If the audio element is not found, it falls back to using the UI speed button to set the playback rate.
+If the audio element is not found, it is also possible to fall back to using the UI speed button to set the playback rate.

 ## Energy Measurement Notes